 Step 1: Get a Business Plan (No, Seriously, You Need One)

 Think of a business plan as your GPS.
 Without it, you're just driving in circles, hoping to stumble upon success (spoiler: you won't).
-A good business plan does the heavy lifting:- Sets clear goals.
+A good business plan does the heavy lifting:

 - Identifies hurdles (because life loves throwing curveballs).